rcemper/WsockClient.js/README.md

 ~~~
  This is a coding example working on Cache 2018.1.3
  It will not be kept in synch with new versions
- It is also NOT covered by InterSystems Support !
+ It is also NOT serviced by InterSystems Support !
 ~~~

 It will demonstrate the wide range that is openend by making use